-With development practitioners increasingly invoking the importance of “Thinking and Working Politically” in development processes, Rachel Klein has a very appropriate line: “Plan for sailboats, not trains”.
-In other words: forget linear thinking when trying to approach development issues.
+With development practitioners increasingly invoking the importance of thinking and working politically in development processes, Rachel Kleinfeld has a very appropriate line that goes: “Plan for sailboats, not trains”.
+In other words, forget linear thinking when trying to approach development issues.
 Adaptability, flexibility and iterative approaches are the watchwords.

-Applying this at a regional level implies an even trickier form of sailing: how do you promote a “sailboat” approach among multiple countries on cross-cutting agendas, given that much of what ultimately takes place depends on the political economy dynamics within countries?
-Regional cooperation is essentially about flotillas of sailboats of different sizes and capabilities, all subject to very localised currents and winds, where it isn’t always 100% clear that all are heading for the same destination.
+Applying this at a regional level implies an even trickier form of sailing.
+How do you promote a ‘sailboat’ approach among multiple countries on cross-cutting agendas, given that much of what ultimately takes place depends on the political economy dynamics within countries?
+Regional cooperation is essentially about flotillas of sailboats of different sizes and capabilities, all subject to very localised currents and winds, where it is not always 100% clear that all are heading for the same destination.